chriss1525/alx-system_engineering-devops/0x02-shell_redirections/README.md

-12-newest_files- displays 10 newest files in the directory 13-unique- prints words once from input list 14-findthatword- displays lines with pater root
+12-newest_files- displays 10 newest files in the directory 13-unique- prints words once from input list 14-findthatword- displays lines with pater root 15-countthatword- counts the number of lines in a file